pixelastic/norska/modules/docs/src/theme-search-infinite/index.md

 title: norska-theme-search-infinite
 ---

-This theme allows you to build a search interface to browse data pushed to an Algolia index.
+This theme allows you to quickly build an infinite list of Algolia search results, displayed as a Pinterest-like wall.

-Use this if you have a large number of records, represented by images of varying dimensions.
+Use this if you have a large number of records, represented by images of varying varying dimensions.

 Below are examples of websites built with this theme: